OpenROV-archive/openrov-image/README.md

 	ssh rov@192.168.254

-In the Terminal enter "yes" or hit 'enter' to continue beyond the security message.
+In the Terminal enter "yes" to continue beyond the security message.
 You should now be in your OpenROV.

 Starting the OpenROV